tcfplayz/slapper/README.md

 Rewriting slapper, in development.

 /slapper <name>

-Spanws a player with a custom name.
+Spawns a player with a custom name.